Graduation Requirements for the Class of 2021 and Beyond

 Purpose of the Graduation Requirements Toolkit

 In an ongoing effort to support school leaders, counselors and teachers with implementing our new graduation requirements, a graduation toolkit is available for download.
 The purpose of this toolkit is to guide our school teams during this transition with FAQs, messaging points, one-pagers in all consent decree languages, competency menu information and other implementation resources.
+You can find the link to the School Toolkit here.

 The DPS website also includes information on the new graduation requirements at CollegeAndCareer.dpsk12.org.
 As you communicate this shift within your school, we welcome your feedback on additional resources needed.
 For any questions, please contact the GRIT (Graduation Requirement Implementation Team) Project Lead, John Albright.